 We provide opportunities for students to take leadership roles within the school:

-The school elects a Senior Prefect Team, including Head Boy, Head Girl and eight deputies, who play a leadership role in the school’s house system.
+The school elects a Senior Prefect Team, including two Head Prefects and eight deputies, who play a leadership role in the school’s house system.
 Candidates put their names forward in the early Spring Term for the Year Group to vote and a shortlist is made for the Year Group to vote, along with members of staff.
 Positions are taken up by the successful Year 12 students in the Easter Term of Year 12 and are in post for a year.
 They are regularly asked to represent the school on many varying occasions, such as the Old Owenians Harold Moore Luncheon in October half term and visits from the Masters and Brewers.
 For more details and lists of past Head Prefects and Deputies see our Senior Prefect Team page.

 Sixth Formers also have numerous opportunities to help elsewhere in the school.
 We encourage them to take responsibility, perhaps as a Form Prefect, or by assisting in lessons with younger members of the school.